gitter-lab/pathway-parameter-advising/README.md

 And untar the resulting archive file.

-Pathway parameter advising can also be downloaded from [the pathway parameter advising github](https://github.com/gitter-lab/pathway-parameter-advising/tree/reactomeManagement).
+Pathway parameter advising can also be downloaded from [its GitHub repository](https://github.com/gitter-lab/pathway-parameter-advising/).

 From inside `pathway-parameter-advising` directory, run
 > `python setup.py`